dora-network/dora-client-go/doraclient/docs/DefaultApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **GetUserLedgerStream**
-> InlineResponse2007 GetUserLedgerStream(ctx, id, optional)
+> InlineResponse2007 GetUserLedgerStream(ctx, userId, optional)
 Get a snapshot of user's ledger updates since a specific time, and opens a stream for further updates

 ### Required Parameters